Executive Summary

 - You can’t step away without the machine stalling

-When leadership doesn’t multiply, it caps your growth and freedom.
+When leadership does not multiply, it caps your growth and your freedom.
 And your passion is gone.

 We call this the shift from control to liberation.
-The goal isn’t to “let go” completely.
-The goal is to build others up so your presence becomes optional daily.
-You’re not just building a company.
-You’re building people who can build the company with you.
+The goal is not to “let go” completely.
+The goal is to build others up so your daily presence becomes optional.
+You are building people who can build the company with you.

 The move from hero to multiplier requires intentional tools, language, and support systems.
-That’s where we come in.
+That is where we come in.

 Case Study: Joe’s Construction Firm

 Joe built a successful regional construction firm a decade ago.
 But by the time he reached 100 employees, everything came back to him.
-Project managers weren’t leading.
+Project managers were not leading.
 Supervisors waited for direction.
-Joe couldn’t take more than a few days off without a string of fires following him.
+Joe could not take more than a few days off without a string of fires following him.

 When Joe started working with our team, we walked him through the Growth Cycle to identify pain points: over-functioning, under-delegating, and opportunities to share authority.

-Joe realized this wasn’t like when he had to do it all in the early days.
+Joe realized this was not like the early days when he had to do it all.
 He started to see that what came naturally to him needed to be multiplied, and now he had hired a team that could handle the delegation.

-His managers learned how to “own” outcomes, not just tasks.
+His managers learned to own their outcomes.
+They stopped waiting to be handed tasks.
 Joe delegated authority to a team of executive leaders.
 Six months in, Joe reported taking his first uninterrupted vacation in over a decade.

 And his team?
-They solved challenges confidently.
-And without him.
+They solved challenges confidently, without him.

 Tools That Drive Multiplication: Work the Loop

-Each rung of the ladder is a mindset — a level of maturity or autonomy your team member currently operates from.
+Each rung of the ladder is a mindset: a level of maturity or autonomy your team member currently operates from.
 Your job is to help them climb.
+The loop progresses people from needing direction to owning outcomes.
+It becomes a coaching map and an accountability framework.

 1. The Opportunity: “Tell Me What to Do”

 This is the first stage of onboarding someone new or introducing a complex task.
-The individual is incredibly excited to get started, but they know nothing about the work they need to accomplish.
+The individual is excited to get started, but they know nothing about the work yet.

 - Mindset: “I need clear direction.”

 - Reality: They lack confidence, skill, or understanding.
-But they’re really excited to get started.
+But they are excited to start.

-- What to Do: You provide step-by-step guidance.
+- What to do: Provide step-by-step guidance.
 Teach, explain, model.

 2. Name It: “I Think I Know What to Do, Can I Check?”

-Once you have initiated the training process, your mentee begins learning new information and trying out the application.
-It is easy to get overwhelmed because they have not developed the muscle around expertise.
+Once you have started the training process, your mentee begins learning new information and trying the application.
+It is easy for them to get overwhelmed because they have not built the muscle around expertise yet.

-- Reality: They want to do it right, but still lack confidence.
-They are likely overwhelmed by how much they don’t know yet.
+- Reality: They want to do it right, but still lack confidence, and are likely overwhelmed by how much they don’t know yet.

 Say: “Walk me through your plan.”
 Help them build decision-making muscles.

-If you’re supporting the person well, they have the encouragement and direction they need to succeed.
+If you are supporting the person well, they have the encouragement and direction they need to succeed.
 But too often, we take a hands-off approach to development and delegation.
 That leaves the person frustrated and missing key insights into problem-solving.

 How does this happen?